cordero-c-perez/ANOVA/one_factor.md

 each other without inflating the likelihood of a Type I error.
 The output shows an adjusted p-value which takes into consideration the increased error associated to family pair-wise comparisons.
-The results of this post hoc test indicate that there is a significant differences between every pair with the exception of **Nov-Apr**.
-Because the p-value is greater than 5% for this pair, it’s a failure to reject the Ho which means there is not a statistial difference between the averages of these two months.
+The results of this post hoc test indicate that there is a significant difference between each pair with the exception of **Nov-Apr**.
+Because the p-value is greater than 5% for this pair, it’s a failure to reject the Ho which means there is not a statistical difference between the averages of these two months.
 The underlying hypothesis for each pair-wise test is as follows:

 **Ho**: The means are the same.
 **Ha**: The means are not the same.